Chart Color Schemes

 Gray displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Gray's dwelling structures, as per the latest Census data, consisted of 59.8% houses and 40.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Darwin metro's figures of 75.9% houses and 24.0% other dwellings.
-Home ownership in Gray stood at 12.4%, with mortgaged dwellings at 35.6% and rented ones at 52.0%.
-The median monthly mortgage repayment was $1,725, lower than Darwin metro's average of $2,037.
-Weekly rent median figure in Gray was $300, compared to Darwin metro's $400.
-Nationally, Gray's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+Gray's dwellings, as per the latest Census, consisted of 59.8% houses and 40.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Darwin metro had 75.9% houses and 24.0% other dwellings.
+Home ownership in Gray was at 12.4%, with mortgaged dwellings at 35.6% and rented ones at 52.0%.
+The median monthly mortgage repayment in the area was $1,725, lower than Darwin metro's $2,037.
+The median weekly rent figure was $300, compared to Darwin metro's $400.
+Nationally, Gray's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing